-The dread begins the very moment I wake up.
+The depression begins, and the dread starts the very moment I wake up.

 I rush over to the one little table in the four walls that surround me, and take my pills.
 20 minutes.
 That’s all the anti-anxieties take to kick in.
 Please let me make it through those 20 minutes.
 Please don’t let the tears start.